amandaguglieri/hackinglife/docs/metasploit.md

 # Make sure that our home folder .msf4 location has all the folder structure that the /usr/share/metasploit-framework/.
 If not, `mkdir` the appropriate folders so that the structure is the same as the original folder so that `msfconsole` can find the new modules.

 # After that, we will be proceeding with copying the .rb script directly into the primary location.
 ```

+### auxiliary/scanner/smb/smb_login

+Use this to enumerate users and brute force passwords in a smb service.

 ### post/windows/gather/hasdump